 - The CDC recommends that travellers should avoid contact with sick people and wash their hands often with soap and water for at least 20 seconds.
 If soap and water are not readily available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.

-- Cover your nose and mouth with a flexed elbow or paper tissue when coughing or sneezing and disposing immediately of the tissue and performing hand hygiene;
+- Cover your nose and mouth with a flexed elbow or paper tissue when coughing or sneezing and disposing immediately of the tissue and performing hand hygiene.

-- Refrain from touching mouth and nose;
+- Refrain from touching mouth and nose.

 How does this compare to other outbreaks?

 Those most at risk for experiencing severe cases of the coronavirus include the elderly and those who have serious medical conditions such as heart disease, lung disease and diabetes.

-It’s quite possible that fear and panic over the coronavirus are more prevalent than the actual sickness.
-However, it is important that you adhere to the guidelines as set out by the WHO as well as any travel restrictions imposed by the government.
+Fear and panic over the coronavirus may be more prevalent than the actual sickness.
+However, you must adhere to the guidelines as set out by the WHO as well as any travel restrictions imposed by the government.
 Make sure to gather your information from trusted and professional sources before cancelling any plans.